csinva/csinva.github.io/_notes/research_ovws/ovw_transfer_learning.md

   - finetuning the entire model
   - learn a linear layer from features extracted from a single layer (i.e. linear probing)
     - this includes just finetuning the final layer
+  - finetune on all the layers
     - [Head2Toe: Utilizing Intermediate Representations for Better Transfer Learning](https://arxiv.org/abs/2201.03529) (evci, et al. 2022) - learn linear layer (using group-lasso) on features extracted from all layers
+    - Adapters provide a parameter-efficient alternative to full finetuning in which we can only finetune lightweight neural network layers on top of pretrained weights.
+[Parameter-Efficient Transfer Learning for NLP](http://proceedings.mlr.press/v97/houlsby19a.html), [AdapterHub: A Framework for Adapting Transformers](https://arxiv.org/abs/2007.07779)

 # domain adaptation algorithms